Volunteer in Brazil

 - Between 20 and 40 volunteers start in Brazil each month

-- Most affordable fees - as the world leader in affordable volunteer travel, we’re able to keep our fees low by partnering with a local organization in Brazil to support meaningful community projects and local employment.
+- Most affordable fees - as the world leader in affordable volunteer travel, we’re able to keep our fees low by partnering with a local organisation in Brazil to support meaningful community projects and local employment.

 - Superior support - your experienced IVHQ Program Manager, teamed with our local team in Brazil will ensure you feel supported every step of the way - from planning to volunteering.